yasarhalimkaya/MPTCP/README.md

 	Hardcoded timeout (100ms), it could have been adaptive

-	Do not favour faster connections, each connections are waited to be done, slower ones blocks the others to proceed further
+	Do not favour faster connections, each connections are waited to be done, slower ones block the others to proceed further

 	Followed a rigorous approach while checking the recevied data's validity, retransmit whole chunk if it's not valid